ronin-rb/ronin-vulns/man/ronin-vulns-scan.1.md

   Explicitly specify the scripting language to test for.

 `--rfi-test-script-url` *URL*
-  Use an altnerative test script URL.
+  Use an alternative test script URL.

 `--sqli-escape-quote`
   Escapes quotation marks.